Robert R. Ratcliff

 Managed all phases of all projects for including customer contact, initial proposal, statement of work, software development, product reviews with customer, and final billing.
 The customers included startups to Fortune 500 companies.

 Consulted on an enterprise wide process and data management system

 Designed a database model and associated Java mapping using JPA for a multi-element aerodynamic analysis code.
 Created a JPA annotated Java class to IDL Value Types converter and an reflective based serializer/deserializer.

 Developed a distributed engineering analysis system framework for Boeing Phantom Works used for preliminary design.
 It was implemented using a TCL/TK/ITCL/Tix GUI, MySQL relational database and a CORBA communication layer (2000-present).
 (See "Multidisciplinary Design Optimization System Using Higher Order Analysis Codes "and A Modern CORBA-Based Approach to Ad Hoc Distributed Process Orchestrations Applied to MDO)

 Developed a TCL/TK GUI and infrastructure for a distributed engineering analysis system for Boeing using a proprietary "CORBA-like" communication layer based upon the PVM, Parallel Virtual Machine, technology.
 (2001).

-Developed module to control a drone and display streaming data from on-board sensors on a 3D globe
+Developed RaptorX plug-in to control a drone and display streaming data from on-board sensors on a 3D NASA World Wind globe

 Developed OpenESB bidirectional translation server between services for a county government